Home / World Top Cities

 Introduction Of Frankfurt

-Frankfurt is a metropolis and the largest city of the German state of Hesse.
+Frankfurt is a metropolis and the largest city in the German state of Hesse.
 Its 753,056 inhabitants make it the fifth-largest city in Germany.
-On the River Main , it forms a continuous conurbation with the neighbouring city of Offenbach am Main and near to Bonn city which takes about 1 hour, 54 minutes to drive and also its urban area has a population of 2.3 million.
+On the River Main, it forms a continuous conurbation with the neighbouring city of Offenbach am Main and near Bonn city which takes about 1 hour, 54 minutes to drive and also its urban area has a population of 2.3 million.
 The city is at the centre of the larger Rhine-Main Metropolitan Region, which has a population of 5.5 million and is Germany's second-largest metropolitan region after the Rhine-Ruhr Region.
 Between the 2013 enlargement of the European Union and the United Kingdom's withdrawal in 2020, the geographic centre of the EU was about 40 km to the east of Frankfurt's central business district.
 Like France and Franconia, the city is named after the Franks.
 Frankfurt is the largest city in the Rhine Franconian dialect area.

-Frankfurt was a city state, the Free City of Frankfurt, for nearly five centuries and was one of the most important cities of the Holy Roman Empire, as a site of imperial coronations; it lost its sovereignty upon the collapse of the empire in 1806, regained it in 1815 and then permanently in 1866, when it was annexed by the Kingdom of Prussia.
+Frankfurt was a city-state, the Free City of Frankfurt, for nearly five centuries and was one of the most important cities of the Holy Roman Empire, as a site of imperial coronations; it lost its sovereignty upon the collapse of the empire in 1806, regained it in 1815 and then permanently in 1866 when it was annexed by the Kingdom of Prussia.
 Frankfurt is culturally, ethnically and religiously diverse, with half of its population, and a majority of young people, having a migration background.
 A quarter of the population consists of foreign nationals, including many expatriates.

 Frankfurt is an alpha world city and a global hub for commerce, culture, education, tourism and transportation.
 It is the site of many global and European corporate headquarters.
 Frankfurt Airport is among the world's busiest.
 Frankfurt is the major financial centre of the European continent, with the headquarters of the European Central Bank, Deutsche Bundesbank, Frankfurt Stock Exchange, Deutsche Bank, DZ Bank, KfW, Commerzbank, several cloud and fintech startups and other institutes.
 Major fairs include the Frankfurt Motor Show, the world's largest motor show, the Music Fair and the Frankfurt Book Fair, the world's largest book fair.

 Frankfurt is home to influential educational institutions, including the Goethe University, the UAS, the FUMPA and graduate schools like the Frankfurt School of Finance & Management.
-Its renowned cultural venues include the concert hall Alte Oper, Europe's largest English theatre and many museums .
+Its renowned cultural venues include the concert hall Alte Oper, Europe's largest English theatre and many museums.
 Frankfurt's skyline is shaped by some of Europe's tallest skyscrapers.
 The city is also characterised by various green areas and parks, including the central Wallanlagen, the City Forest, two major botanical gardens and the Frankfurt Zoo.
 In electronic music, Frankfurt has been a pioneering city since the 1980s, with renowned DJs including Sven Väth, Marc Trauner, Scot Project, Kai Tracid, and the clubs Dorian Gray, U60311, Omen and Cocoon.

 Data and Facts